Viardot, the Shadow Slayer

 Earn 12.5 Reward Points

 Properties: unpainted, unassembled.

 ø32mm. round plastic base and game card are included.

-Even the rains are different from ones in the lands of the Empire here in hot lands of the Sphinx Caliphate.
+Even the rains are different from the ones in the lands of the Empire here in the hot lands of the Sphinx Caliphate.
 Changing winds brought storm clouds wandering over the ocean to the shores.
 Local savages called this season “Mavsim”.
-It happened once a year and lasted until the clouds got tired of their tears, turning into a barely noticeable haze in the firmament.
+It happens once a year and lasts until the clouds get tired of their tears, turning into a barely noticeable haze in the firmament.
 During this period, everything is put on pause: trade, pilgrimages, and even wars.
-A dense and heavy wall of rain made a few steps distance barely visible, and the roads turned into impassable swamps.
+A dense and heavy wall of rain makes a few steps distance barely visible, and the roads turn into the impassable swamps.

 Even under these terrible conditions, the Templars in the Tartus citadel had some great news.
 The ubiquitous sand that was seeping into every crevice, retreated under the weight of the water and wind.
 And coolness and calmness came out.
 The troops of the Caliphate never attacked during the Mavsim, the robbers hid in the mountains, and the civilians did not leave their homes.
 Only rain pounded the roofs of the citadel, week after week.